senthilva/RL_car_using_T3D/README.md

 I have taken a phased approach to this problem
  >- Phase 1 - Integrate T3D learning to the Kivy environment ; with sensor data using image patch brightness ( converting to scalar ) as the state dimension.
 Here idea was a get a understanding of the working of TD3.

- >- Phase 2 - Converting the image patches seen to sensory data using CNN
+ >- Phase 2 - Replace the fully connected networrk with a CNN and feed the the image frames in front of the car(took 3 at various angles) as sensory data to it.

 Describing below both the phases